 Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that. -Martin Luther King, Jr.

 My grandfather once told me, “Youth is wasted on the young.”
 I thought I knew what he was saying, but 50 years later, I understand better.
 As we grow older, we exchange youth for wisdom, but once we have wisdom, we’re too old to take advantage of it like we could when we were young.
-There are reasons lots of young people play sports and a lot less of us over 40 (except Tom Brady).
+There are reasons many young people play sports, and a lot fewer of us over 40 (except Tom Brady).
 Our bodies have grown older, weaker, and feebler – not to mention slower and more easily hurt.
-But that doesn’t stop me from thinking about my younger days and wishing I had one more chance to catch a touchdown pass, or make a last-minute shot for a win.
+But that doesn’t stop me from thinking about my younger days and wishing I had one more chance to catch a touchdown pass or make a last-minute play for a win.

-Christ discussed the things we can’t do in heaven in the Sermon on the Mount in Matthew 5:44.
-Let’s look and see why our time in this temporal, material world is so important.
+In Matthew 5:44, Christ discussed the things we can’t do in heaven in the Sermon on the Mount.
+Let’s examine why our time in this temporal, material world is so important.

 You can’t love an enemy in heaven because you’ll have no enemies there.
 That’s why it’s heaven.
 There’s only love, compassion, joy, and acceptance in heaven.
 The opportunity to love an enemy is in the here and now.
 To experience what it’s like to love someone who has made you their enemy is part of this existence.
 You’re here to experience and share that kind of agape love.
 It’s why you live and breathe.